spkcspider/spkcspider/README.md

 ### Implement Web Comments
-* every webpage can be annotated
+* every internal page can be annotated (to keep contact to author)
 * reactions and likes
 * you see only the comments of your friends
 * Later/Maybe:
   * way to register your comment url on webpage, so others can see all comments
   * social media stuff: find content via comments and likes
+  * annotation of other pages

 ### Implement Emails/messaging
 * email to spkcspider transport wrapper (also script)+component (encrypt, transparent gpg)